 Refers to a player who is good at both batting and bowling.

-The position taken by the batsman when waiting for a ball to be bowled.
+The position taken by the batter when waiting for a ball to be bowled.
 Can also be used to describe a defensive batting stroke.

 Indicates the outer limit of the playing area.
-Also used to describe a stroke by the batsman that immediately results in 4 runs.
+Also used to describe a stroke by the batter that immediately results in 4 runs.

 A score of zero believed to have got its name from the shape of the numeral for zero and the fact it resembles a duck's egg.

 The outermost perimeter of the bat.
-Also refers to a ball only just struck by the edge of the bat by a batsman.
+Also refers to a ball only just struck by the edge of the bat by a batter.
 Sometimes called a "snick".

 The period of time spent batting by a team or individual.

 Better known as Leg Before Wicket.
 This is a method of dismissal where the ball when having been bowled would normally strike the stumps if not for the fact it strikes the batter’s leg first.